 Every step of your Apprenticeship Smart will be behind you, supporting and encouraging you.

 There are lots of benefits to doing an Apprenticeship.
-You can earn while you learn, and learn in a way that is best suited to you – through hands-on experience on the job.
+You can earn while you learn, as well as learning in a way that is best suited to you – at the same time as gaining hands-on experience on the job.

 - Earning a salary